 What’s one of the most popular houseplants out there?
 We love ’em too, the Chinese money plant.
 Easy to grow if you know all the right care tips, but easy to kill if you don’t know the proper tricks.
 AKA Pilea Peperomioides, or just “Pilea”, these cute little plants are perfect for tabletop, but can be trained as hanging plants as well.
 They are lush and minimal at the same time, so perfect for any style home.
 We love those perfectly round little bright green leaves, and its compact habit, but fast growth.
 Apparently everyone else does too, as they are tough to keep on the shelves in nurseries and plant shops.
+Get them at The Sill online (more info at the bottom of the post).
 Learn about Chinese money plant care and propagation, and you will have a new favorite little plant pet for your collection!

 About Pilea Peperomioides

 Chinese money plant is native to… you guessed it, China.
 There it grows outdoors in the lush tropical forests, but in most parts of the world, we grow it indoors.
 It has round, pancake shaped leaves on arching green stems.
 There are several varieties, but the species Pilea Peperomioides is the most common.